 The next film after Aquaman to be set in the DC extended universe, Shazam! is the story of a young orphan boy, Billy Batson (Asher Angel) endowed with powers of the gods.
 Upon uttering the word, “Shazam,” Billy can turn into a mighty titan (Zachary Levi) with ultra strength, super speed, super intelligence and instincts, bulletproof skin, and even the ability to fly.
 Almost.

-Here’s everything else you need to know about Shazam before his big movie.
+Here’s everything else you need to know about Shazam, both the character and the film.

 Is there a trailer for Shazam!?

 Yes.
 The final trailer for Shazam! is embedded below.

 Here’s the official synopsis from Warner Bros.: